sst/sst/CONTRIBUTING.md

 - [Open a new issue][issue] about it
 - Or [join us on Slack][slack] and send us a message

+## How to Contribute

+In this section we'll talk about the workflow we recommend while working on SST.
+It's based on how we work internally, but catered specifically for our community contributors.
+For more context on how we work, you can [check out this document](https://serverless-stack.com/about/culture.html).

+### 1. Gather Requirements

+When assigned an issue, the first step is to get all the details and seek any necessary clarification.
+If the issue was brought up by a user, make sure you fully understand the requirement from the user.
+Contact the user on Slack or ask them on GitHub.
+Or, contact a member from the core team that opened the issue.

+### 2. Speccing

+Next, do the necessary research.
+Draft a plan for the implementation; the cases that need to be tested; and the docs required to be updated.

+Here is an example of a spec in action:

+#### Example Task: Allow users to customize eslint rules in SST

+- [ ] Research: How is it currently done in other popular frameworks, ie. Create React App.
+- [ ] Implement: Add an eslint section in the `package.json` to allow users to specify a list of linting packages.
+- [ ] Implement: Update the `create-serverless-stack` template to prefill the `package.json` with SST's default linting package.
+- [ ] Test: Add a test with SST's default linting package and check the `no-unused-vars` rule is enforced.
+- [ ] Test: Add a test with custom linting packages and check that the `no-unused-vars` rule is not enforced.
+- [ ] Doc: Document the default linting package in "Working Locally" doc.
+- [ ] Doc: Show an example of customizing linting packages.

+Then, add the spec to the GitHub issue.
+It's necessary to come up with this list **before** working on the task.
+This gives the core team a chance to propose changes.
+And, a good spec is one where it can be handed to anyone on the team.
+That person is then able to follow through and complete the implementation.

+If the solution isn’t obvious or is a bigger design change, get the core team involved.
+Before the group discussion, come up with a proposed solution.
+[More on this here](https://serverless-stack.com/about/culture.html#our-design-process).

+The core team then reviews the spec.

+### 3. Implement

+Create a [Pull Request](#pull-requests).
+Inform the core team upon completion.
+And the core team will review the PR and merge it.

+---

 ## Running Locally

+Here's how to run SST locally.

 ### Clone the repo